oakla/Medicine-Notes/Week 13.md

 - Inferior parathyroid gland is from the 3rd pharyngeal pouch
 - Superior parathyroid gland is from the 4th pharyngeal pouch
 - C-cells of the thyroid gland are from the 4th pharyngeal pouch
+- 4 endocrine organs from ectoderm
+	- two from NT ectoderm
+	- one from surface ectoderm
+	- one from neural crest cells
+-

 ### Revision